 For assessment-based improvement to work effectively, moreover, learning objectives must be inescapable: They are in catalogues, on syllabi, and visible in the criteria faculty use to assign grades.
 Neither faculty nor students can forget they are there and the institution's commitment to standards and continuous improvement should be apparent in virtually every action the institution takes with respect to teaching and learning.
-The same holds true for important administrative processes like mission review and strategic planning, program review and curricular development, budgeting, and governance.
+The same holds true for important For assessment-based improvement to work effectively learning objectives must be inescapable: They are in catalogues, on syllabi, and visible in the criteria faculty use to assign grades. administrative processes like mission review and strategic planning, program review and curricular development, budgeting, and governance.
 Institutions demonstrate their commitment to evidence-based management and improvement to their members and their stakeholders by constantly referencing-and taking seriously-their goals for learning and the evidence they have about the extent to which these goals are being achieved.
 The rhetoric of institutional leaders has a lot to do with this.
 To credibly act on accountability, as well as to reinforce local improvement, presidents and provosts need to explicitly reference assessment and its results whenever they announce important decisions or communicate with the public.
 And, as noted earlier, this stance must not be grudging but proactive.